Museum of Asian Art: Collection

 The collection covers the art of all of South Asia, Southeast Asia, and Central Asia, with special focus on sculpture (south and southeast Asia) and murals (central Asia).
 The artifacts date from the third millennium BC to the present day.

 The permanent exhibition contains stone, bronze, stucco and ceramic sculptures and stone reliefs with Hindu, Buddhist and Jain subjects as well as murals, clay sculptures and textiles from Buddhist complexes on the northern Silk Road (now Xinjiang, PR China), and Indian miniatures and craftwork from the Islamic Mughal period.
 Sculptures of stone, bronze and wood, as well as ritual objects from Nepal, Tibet, Burma, and southeast Asia complete coverage of the Indo-Asian region.
 Special sections include the Gandhara Art Collection (Pakistan and Afghanistan, 1st-5th centuries) and a replica of a Central Asian Buddhist cave with a large section of the original.
 The Gandhara art displays include artifacts from the Swat Valley.

 The museum, with an outstanding collection of some 20,000 artifacts, has example of stone sculptures, reliefs, bronze and terracotta works representative of Hinduism, Buddhism, and Jainism.
 Much of its collection of Jain art and Hindu sculpture dates to the classic period or the Middle Ages, and the museum also contains reconstruction of Indian temples.
 The East Asian Art Collection houses the largest and most important collection of Chinese, Korean and Japanese art in Germany.
 It consists of some 13,000 artefacts from all cultural periods, from the Neolithic to the present day.
 The three countries of the Asian subcontinent are first presented separately in their own departments.
 Their galleries converge on a central hall exhibiting the art of Buddhism, a common element in all three cultures.
 The Chinese Department has a large exhibition of porcelain, considerably enriched by Georg Weishaupt's collection, as well as lacquerware.
 Over 3,000-year-old bronzes, jades and ceramics attest to the country's early civilization and culture.
 A porcelain cup from the Wanli Emperor's time (1573–1620) during the Ming dynasty is of outstanding cultural and historical significance.
 In a separate room, a 17th-century traveling throne belonging to the Kangxi Emperor is exhibited.
-Its unique rosewood screen has rich pearl inlays with decorations of gold and lacquerwork.

 With selected examples its China-Japan gallery, the museum presents the art of writing, common to all areas of East Asian art.
 As many works of Chinese and Japanese writing and some of the old paintings are particularly sensitive to light, they are exhibited for periods of three months before being replaced.
 The same applies to many items of lacquerwork and textile art.
 However, as a result of ties with Japanese woodcuts and the museum's important graphic collection, new relationships and priorities constantly emerge.
 In the Japanese department, visitors are shown a Japanese tea room or Boki.
-A study collection offers interested museum visitors the opportunity to experience an in-depth insight into the collection.
-A central repository for the collections is being planned in Berlin Friedrichshagen.